The Leopard Gecko is a beautifully unique reptile that is famous for their striking leopard-like appearance and huge fat-storage tail.

 You can also choose to add branches and rocks in their enclosure and non-toxic pants will make the tank look fantastic.

 Leopard gecko tanks need a UVB light for a basking area for the daytime and a ceramic bulb for the nighttime.

 They need a heat gradient in the tank with one side that reaches 90°F and the cool side can be around 75°F. Ensure their basking bulb is not too bright as they prefer cool-white lights.

-The Leopard Gecko is nocturnal so their lighting must be turned off in the evening for 12 hours of night.
+Leopard Geckos are nocturnal so their lighting must be turned off in the evening for 12 hours of the night.

 Night-time temperatures can drop to around 70°F but shouldn’t go much lower.
-Under-the-tank heaters are a good solution to regulating temperature if their basking lamp is insufficient.
+An undertank heating pad is a good solution to regulating temperature if their basking lamp is insufficient.

 Because their natural habitat is a desert, humidity should stay in the range of 30-40%.